MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/Running-Remote-Commands.md

 To facilitate remote configuration, Windows PowerShell includes a WSMan provider.
 The WSMAN: drive that the provider creates lets you navigate through a hierarchy of configuration settings on the local computer and remote computers.
  For more information about the WSMan provider, see  [WSMan Provider](https://technet.microsoft.com/en-us/library/dd819476.aspx) and
-  [About WS-Management Cmdlets](https://technet.microsoft.com/en-us/library/dd819481.aspx), or in the Windows PowerShell console, type "Get\-Help wsman".
+  [About WS-Management Cmdlets](https://technet.microsoft.com/en-us/library/dd819481.aspx), or in the Windows PowerShell console, type "Get-Help wsman".

 For more information, see:
 - [About Remote FAQ](https://technet.microsoft.com/en-us/library/dd315359.aspx)